-Your information is-that-these planes are not armed and are used only for peaceful purpose?
+Your information is that these planes are not armed and are used only for peaceful purposes?

-Mr. FLETCHER-COOKE (United Kingdom): They may be dropping ammunition to these outlying settlements, but no evidence has come to my notice that they are actually armed.
+Mr. FLETCHER-COOKE (United Kingdom): They may be dropping ammunition to these outlying settlements, but no evidence has come to my notice that they are actually armed. /Mr. MORGAN (Panama)